 Obviously, the store was clean, organized, welcoming and she took advantage of some great merchandising strategies by grouping relevant products together, giving the illusion of a “package deal” even though it wasn’t.
 I was even tempted to go back to see if I could buy anything else, I know I will at my next fishing trip in that area.

 Moral of that story, is people do business with ethical people they can trust.
-Without fully interviewing her, I could almost guaranty that she grew her business using exclusively her existing clients whom are repeat buyers and bring in other clients because of the amazing service and experience.
+Without fully interviewing her, I could almost guaranty that she grew her business using exclusively her existing clients who are repeat buyers and bring in other clients because of the amazing service and experience.

 I could go into a lot more details and more strategies about how to use your existing clients, but I will save that for a future Marketing TIPS article.